filipliwinski/SimpleConsoleProgress/README.md

 ### Single-line progress bar

-Progress bar is updating in a single line.
+The progress bar is updated in one line.
 Use it if the progress is the only output in the process.

 <img src="./assets/img/singleLine.gif?raw=true"/>